AlyHKafoury/caurora/README.md

 ## Usage

-Install Latest rust at the time of writting 1.65 and run:
+Install Latest rust at the time of writing 1.65 and run:

 ```bash
 cargo run --release -- script.aur